How will an arrest affect my professional license?

 Arrested and I have a professional license NJ?
 Contact Us Now

 Over the years, we have represented teachers facing marijuana possession charges, pharmacists facing shoplifting offenses, and nurses facing cocaine charges.
-The attorneys at The Tormey Law Firm have handled numerous cases involving defendants who depend on their professional licenses for their livelihood.
+The attorneys at our firm have handled numerous cases involving defendants who depend on their professional licenses for their livelihood.
 Our attorneys are highly skilled and knowledgeable in both criminal law and in dealing with the professional review boards who oversee license holders.
 If you are a professional license holder in New Jersey, and you are facing criminal or disorderly persons charges, it is of crucial importance that you seek the advice of an attorney who has the ability to navigate these two areas of law.
-The attorneys at The Tormey Law Firm are available to discuss your case in a free consultation at 908-336-5008.
+The attorneys at our law firm are available to discuss your case in a free consultation at 908-336-5008.